Red algae: Evolution

-Chloroplasts probably evolved following an endosymbiotic event between an ancestral, photosynthetic cyanobacterium and an early eukaryotic phagotroph.
-This event (termed primary endosymbiosis) is at the origin of the red and green algae (including the land plants or Embryophytes which emerged within them) and the glaucophytes, which together make up the oldest evolutionary lineages of photosynthetic eukaryotes, the Archaeplastida.
-A secondary endosymbiosis event involving an ancestral red alga and a heterotrophic eukaryote resulted in the evolution and diversification of several other photosynthetic lineages such as Cryptophyta, Haptophyta, Stramenopiles (or Heterokontophyta), and Alveolata.
-In addition to multicellular brown algae, it is estimated that more than half of all known species of microbial eukaryotes harbor red-alga-derived plastids.
+Red algal chloroplasts originated from an endosymbiotic event between an ancestral photosynthetic cyanobacterium and an early eukaryotic phagotroph.
+This event, termed primary endosymbiosis, is the origin of both the red and green algae (including the land plants, or embryophytes) and the glaucophytes.
+Together, these groups comprise the oldest evolutionary lineages of photosynthetic eukaryotes, known as the Archaeplastida.

+Through secondary endosymbiosis events, red algal chloroplasts—along with numerous genes from both the red algal nucleus and chloroplast genome—were transferred to four distinct eukaryotic lineages: cryptophytes, haptophytes, ochrophytes, and myzozoans.
+As a result, it is estimated that—in addition to multicellular brown algae—more than half of all known microbial eukaryotic species harbor plastids derived from red algae.
+The nuclear genomes of euglenids and chlorarachniophytes also contain a significant number of genes of red algal origin, even though their plastids by contrast are derived from green algae.

-Red algae are divided into the Cyanidiophyceae, a class of unicellular and thermoacidophilic extremophiles found in sulphuric hot springs and other acidic environments, an adaptation partly made possible by horizontal gene transfers from prokaryotes, with about 1% of their genome having this origin, and two sister clades called SCRP (Stylonematophyceae, Compsopogonophyceae, Rhodellophyceae and Porphyridiophyceae) and BF (Bangiophyceae and Florideophyceae), which are found in both marine and freshwater environments.
+Rhodophytes are divided into the Cyanidiophyceae, a class of unicellular and thermoacidophilic extremophiles found in sulphuric hot springs and other acidic environments, an adaptation partly made possible by horizontal gene transfers from prokaryotes, with about 1% of their genome having this origin, and two sister clades called SCRP (Stylonematophyceae, Compsopogonophyceae, Rhodellophyceae and Porphyridiophyceae) and BF (Bangiophyceae and Florideophyceae), which are found in both marine and freshwater environments.
 The BF are macroalgae, seaweed that usually do not grow to more than about 50 cm in length, but a few species can reach lengths of 2 m.
 In the SCRP clade the class Compsopogonophyceae is multicellular, with forms varying from microscopic filaments to macroalgae.
 Stylonematophyceae have both unicellular and small simple filamentous species, while Rhodellophyceae and Porphyridiophyceae are exclusively unicellular.

-Most rhodophytes are marine with a worldwide distribution, and are often found at greater depths compared to other seaweeds.
+Most red algae are marine with a worldwide distribution, and are often found at greater depths compared to other seaweeds.
 While this was formerly attributed to the presence of pigments (such as phycoerythrin) that would permit red algae to inhabit greater depths than other macroalgae by chromatic adaption, recent evidence calls this into question (e.g. the discovery of green algae at great depth in the Bahamas).
 Some marine species are found on sandy shores, while most others can be found attached to rocky substrata.
 Freshwater species account for 5% of red algal diversity, but they also have a worldwide distribution in various habitats; they generally prefer clean, high-flow streams with clear waters and rocky bottoms, but with some exceptions.
 A few freshwater species are found in black waters with sandy bottoms and even fewer are found in more lentic waters.
 Both marine and freshwater taxa are represented by free-living macroalgal forms and smaller endo/epiphytic/zoic forms, meaning they live in or on other algae, plants, and animals.
 In addition, some marine species have adopted a parasitic lifestyle and may be found on closely or more distantly related red algal hosts.